2M+ North Carolinians

 1:4

-One out of four North Carolinians has an arrest or conviction record.
+One in four North Carolinians carries an arrest or conviction record, shaping opportunities for jobs, housing, and voting rights.

 52%